cran/RTL/README.md

 ## Purpose

-+ Purposely designed functions for trading, trading analytics and risk practitioners in in Commodities and Finance.
++ Purposely designed functions for trading, trading analytics and risk practitioners in Commodities and Finance.
-+ Build to support delivery of Finance classes from one of the co-authors of RTL at the [Alberta School of Business](https://www.ualberta.ca/business).
++ Build to support delivery of Finance classes from one of the co-authors of RTL at the [Alberta School of Business](https://www.ualberta.ca/business/index.html).

 ## Features

 + Historical forward curves charting.
 + Calendars and expiry dates data objects for a wide range of commodity futures contracts.
 + Function to adjust continuous contracts returns for roll adjustments using expiries above.
-+ [Morningstar Marketplace API](https://mp.morningstarcommodity.com/marketplace/) functions `getPrice()` and `getPrices()` using your own Morningstar credentials.
++ [Morningstar Marketplace API](https://mp.morningstarcommodity.com/marketplace/) functions `getPrice()`, `getPrices()` and `getCurve()` using your own Morningstar credentials.
 Current feeds included:

   + ICE_EuroFutures and ICE_EuroFutures_continuous.
   + CME_NymexFutures_EOD and CME_NymexFutures_EOD_continuous.